 Now we can use this list in another search, helping us find every constituent who hasn't given $250 during one of the past 3 fiscal years:

 The easiest way to combine two lists is to create a third list.
-Run a search in the Constituents tab where you find all constituents that are on two (or more) lists.
-In the example below we are finding everyone (84 people total) who is on either of the lists "Active volunteers" or "250+ in last 3 years".
+Run a search in the Constituents tab where you find all constituents that are included in two (or more) lists.
+In the example below, we are searching for everyone (232 people total) who is in either of the lists "Active volunteers" or "250+ in last 3 years".
 We can then click the Select 232 button to select them all and save them into a new list (by clicking the Save selected button that appears).